Untangling adverse effects of trauma

 Half of all adults will experience abuse or trauma.
 When dealing with issues of abuse and/or trauma, appropriate education, support and therapy can help bring resolution and restore healthy functioning.

 Anger is a normal and healthy emotion.
 When it is expressed appropriately, individuals are letting go of the stress and frustration that they are experiencing.
-However, when anger is expressed inappropriately, it can be a destructive force-both for the person experiencing it and those subjected to it.
-It is not uncommon for people to deny they have feelings of anger or to simply be aware that they are angry until it escalates to a rageful explosion.
-Through the counseling process: insights for understanding and skills for effective coping and management can be learned.
+However, when anger is expressed inappropriately, it can be a destructive force – both for the person experiencing it, and those subjected to it.
+It is not uncommon for people to deny that they have feelings of anger, or to simply be aware that they are angry, until it escalates to a rageful explosion.
+Through the counseling process, insights for understanding and skills for effective coping and management can be learned.

 A certain amount of anxiety can be normal and even necessary in life.
 Normal anxiety keeps us busy, reminds us to pay our bills, and pushes us forward to succeed.
 But too much anxiety can be problematic, leading to physical symptoms, including chest pain, difficulty breathing, heart, palpitations, dizziness, with accompanying feelings of fear, worry, even panic.
 It is called a “disorder” when the problem persists for more than a month.